emilpriver/go-hugo-portfolio/content/blog/zig/initial-commit.md

 I hope you enjoyed reading this post.
 It covers some of the topics that I found most interesting when I first looked into Zig.
 My thoughts on Zig may change in the future, but for now, here are some links that you might find useful when exploring Zig. 😄 I'm looking forward to seeing how Zig improves in the future.

+Also, If you want to talk about this post did I post it on [Reddit](https://www.reddit.com/r/Zig/comments/13ckyyu/wrote_an_article_about_zig/)

 ### Awesome Zig

 [https://github.com/C-BJ/Awesome-Zig](https://github.com/C-BJ/Awesome-Zig)